MicrosoftDocs/azure-docs/articles/ai-studio/how-to/deploy-models-cohere-embed.md

 ## Work with embeddings

-In this section, you use the [Azure AI model inference API](https://aka.ms/azureai/modelinference) with a embeddings model.
+In this section, you use the [Azure AI model inference API](https://aka.ms/azureai/modelinference) with an embeddings model.

 ### Create a client to consume the model